pittsburgh-chess-club/pittsburgh-chess-club-byaws/README.md

 Pittsburgh Chess Club Bylaws
 ============================

 This is the official repository for the Pittsburgh Chess Club Bylaws.
 The bylaws are in markdown format with helper scripts to generate other various formats.

-Contributions and proposed changes can be submitted either by GitHub pull request or issues.
+GitHub Actions is used to automate testing, format conversion, and publishing the main branch.

 Advantages
 ----------